 Range of Reading and Level of Text Complexity

-10. Read and comprehend complex literary and informational texts independently and proficiently.
+10. Independently and proficiently read and comprehend complex literary and informational texts.**

 *Please see “Research to Build and Present Knowledge” in Writing for additional standards relevant to gathering, assessing, and applying information from print and digital sources.

+** Measuring text complexity involves a qualitative evaluation of the text, a quantitative evaluation of the text, and matching reader to text and task.
+See pages X–X for more information regarding range, quality, and complexity of student reading for grades 6–12.
+Appendix A of the Common Core State Standards also discusses text complexity in depth, and the Massachusetts Model Curriculum Unit Project provides examples of complex texts and tasks.

 Reading Standards for Literacy in History/Social Studies 6–12 [RH]

-The standards below begin at grade 6; standards for pre-k–5 reading in history/social studies, science, mathematics, and technical subjects are integrated into the pre-k–5 Reading standards.
+The standards below begin at grade 6; standards for pre-K–5 reading in history/social studies, science, mathematics, and career and technical subjects are integrated into the pre-K–5 Reading standards.
 The CCR anchor standards and high school standards in literacy work in tandem to define college and career readiness expectations—the former providing broad standards, the latter providing additional specificity.